Shockvaluemedia/directfanz-project/PRODUCTION_SETUP.md

-# DirectFanz Production Environment Setup
+# DirectFanZProject Production Environment Setup

-Your app is successfully deployed to **https://www.directfanz.io** 🎉
+Your app is successfully deployed to **https://www.directfanz-project.io** 🎉

 However, it needs production environment configuration to be fully functional.